Typical Delaware Personal Income Tax refunds may take up to 10-12 weeks to process More Info

 Each entity liable for paying State of Delaware withholding tax is required to file its own individual withholding tax return and must file using its own Federal Employer Identification Number.
 Please do not make payments under one identification number and then issue Forms W-2/1099 or file Form W-3 for multiple identification numbers.

-Corporation Requests for Extension, Forms 1100-EXT and 1100S-EXT, as well as, Corporate Final Returns are required to be filed and paid using the appropriate document with a check, money order or cash.
+Corporation Requests for Extension, Forms CIT-EXT and SCT-EXT, as well as, Corporate Final Returns are required to be filed and paid using the appropriate document with a check, money order or cash.
 Our payment system cannot accept payment of these taxes using Electronic Funds Transfer.

 Mandatory Electronic Funds Transfer for Certain Withholding Agents